MicrosoftDocs/msteams-docs/msteams-platform/tutorials/get-started-dotnet-app-studio.md

 <a name="HostSample"></a>

 > [!Note]
 > If you receive an error `Could not find a part of the path … bin\roslyn\csc.exe`, update the package with the command `Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r`.
-For more information, see [this question on StackOverflow](https://stackoverflow.com/questions/32780315).
+For more information, see [this question on Stack Overflow](https://stackoverflow.com/questions/32780315).

 ## Host the sample app

 Apps in Microsoft Teams are web applications that provide one or more capabilities.
 For the Teams platform to load your app, your app must be reachable from the internet.
-To make your app reachable from the internet, you need to host your app.
-You can either host it in Microsoft Azure for free or create a tunnel to the local process on your development machine using `ngrok`.
-When you finish hosting your app, note its root URL.
+To do this, you need to host your app.
+You can either host it in Microsoft Azure for free or create a tunnel to the local process on your computer using `ngrok`.
+After you host your app, note its root URL.
 For example, `https://yourteamsapp.ngrok.io` or `https://yourteamsapp.azurewebsites.net`.

 ### Tunnel using ngrok

-For quick testing, you can run the app on your local machine and create a tunnel to it through a web endpoint. [ngrok](https://ngrok.com) is a free tool with which you can get a web address such as `https://d0ac14a5.ngrok.io`.
-You can [download and install](https://ngrok.com/download) ngrok.
-Make sure you add it to a location in your `PATH`.
+For quick testing, you can run the app on your computer and create a tunnel to it through a web endpoint. [ngrok](https://ngrok.com) is a free tool with which you can get a web address such as `https://d0ac14a5.ngrok.io`.
+You can [download and install](https://ngrok.com/download) ngrok and add it to a location in your `PATH`.

 After you install ngrok, open a new terminal window and run the following command to create a tunnel: